 - Training;

 - Background and experience; and

 - Demonstrated understanding of concepts and principles as outlined in the Task Book.

-This qualification program is a multi-level process where Agency Administrators demonstrate competence in one of three levels of managing wildfires.
-Those levels would be Wildfire Agency Administrator Type 1,2 or 3.
+This certification program is a multi-level process where Agency Administrators demonstrate competence in one of three levels of managing wildfires.
+Those levels would be Working, Journey, and Advanced.

 Guidelines